 You will never run mad, niece.

 "Run mad" here refers to catching what Beatrice calls "the Benedick"—essentially going crazy for love.
 For Beatrice to "catch the Benedick," she’d have to be in love, which she says is as likely as a hot January.
 That is, "when hell freezes over."
-(Still, she will catch "the Benedick" soon enough.)
+Famous last words.

 Note that both Beatrice and Benedick say they’ll never love anyone.
 This little spar is likely saying "of course we’ll never love each other."
 Invulnerability to falling in love is a point of pride for them both.